supersu-man/career-desk/README.md

 - ⚡ Store everything offline in JSON files (no cloud needed)

+## 📦 Download

+You can download the latest release of Career Desk from the [GitHub Releases page](https://github.com/supersu-man/career-desk/releases).

 ## 🚀 Features

 - Scrape job listings from Workday, Verizon, and more